Is it compost, waste or recyclable?

 After the frenzy of the Christmas morning has subsided and you’re pouring another coffee and starting to tackle Mount Paper, it’s a good idea to be prepared.
 Have on hand a large paper bag for compost, a clear bag for waste, a blue one for recyclables, and a bag or bin for gift bags, boxes and ribbons you want to reuse.

 Christmas cards, wrapping paper, boxes, etc.

 - Wrapping paper usually goes in compost (don’t worry about a little bit of tape) but foil and cellophane goes in waste.

 - Box board (gift boxes, etc.) goes in compost, not recyclable.

 - Corrugated cardboard boxes are recyclable.

-- Greeting cards are usually compost, but go in waste if they contain plastic.
+- Greeting cards are usually compost, but go in waste if they contain plastic or foil.